johsteffens/beth/doc/bcore/btcl.md

 ```

 **Note:**
 A trailing semicolon is allowed for the last expression in a file, block or frame.
-In that case no continuation is expected; the semicolon is simply ignored.
+In that case no continuation is expected; that last semicolon is simply ignored.

 ## Chain of Expressions